-Once an individual successfully completes Part 2 Training, the training record is updated in the REMO system so that the ACUC can verify that study personnel are qualified to conduct the proposed work.
+Once an individual successfully completes Part 2 Training, the training record is updated in the ARISE system so that the ACUC can verify that study personnel are qualified to conduct the proposed work.

 Staff and students who are new to the University may submit evidence of animal user training completed elsewhere (or comparable experience) and request that it be accepted as equivalent training.
 Please provide copies of training certificates to the animal services unit supporting your protocol for review.